raamana/confounds/README.rst

 Contributors are most welcome.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``confounds`` package is beta and **under development**.
 Your contributions of all kinds will be greatly appreciated.
 Learn how to contributes here at :doc:`contributing`.

+All contributors making non-trivial contributions will be

+ - publicly and clearly acknowledged on the :doc:`AUTHORS` page
+ - become an author on the [software] paper to be published in the future.